percona/k8spxc-docs/docs/faq.md

 ## How can I contact the developers?

-The best place to discuss Percona Operator for MySQL based on Percona XtraDB Cluster with developers and other community members is the [community forum](https://forums.percona.com/categories/kubernetes-operator-percona-xtradb-cluster).
+The best place to discuss Percona Operator for MySQL based on Percona XtraDB Cluster with developers and other community members is the [community forum :octicons-link-external-16:](https://forums.percona.com/categories/kubernetes-operator-percona-xtradb-cluster).

-If you would like to report a bug, use the [Percona Operator for MySQL project in JIRA](https://jira.percona.com/projects/K8SPXC).
+If you would like to report a bug, use the [Percona Operator for MySQL project in JIRA :octicons-link-external-16:](https://jira.percona.com/projects/K8SPXC).

 ## What is the difference between the Operator quickstart and advanced installation ways?